jamesthesnake/jamesthesnake/README.md

 I code on occasion, believe it or not.
 My latest deal is I'm making as many useless Julia programs as humanly possible.
 I also have some non-coding things that I update on occasion, for example my kungfu skills

 I love jokes.
 Also Popcorn.
 I work at Atomwise, follow me on twitter @jamesthesnake.
+Love making art!
 # Github Stats

 [![James's GitHub stats](https://github-readme-stats.vercel.app/api?username=jamesthesnake)](https://github.com/anuraghazra/github-readme-stats)